Why Do We Use Turmeric?

 DIY recipes for turmeric-based beauty treatments

 Turmeric's texture gives fantastic exfoliation, and it controls skin's oil creation, making it incredible for skin prone to acne.

-Mix 1/2 teaspoon ground turmeric, 3 teaspoons almond milk, 3 teaspoons baking soda in a little bowl.
+Mix 1/2 teaspoon ground turmeric, 3 teaspoons almond milk, 3 teaspoons baking soda in a little bowl, along with nalpamaradi thailam for better results.
 With clean hands, rub over clean, slightly wet skin with fingertips, starting from your jawline and working towards your forehead in little circles.
 Wash and follow with cream.

 Turmeric-Chickpea face mask

 The three Cs in this mix— chickpeas, coconut, and cucumber — are great rejuvenating for our skin.
 Adding turmeric will add to benefits, as well.

 Blend 2 tablespoons (or 15 grams) of chickpea flour, ½ teaspoon of natural unsweetened coconut milk ,1 teaspoon of cucumber juice and ⅓ teaspoon of turmeric to make a paste.
 You can likewise add more flour if the paste is excessively liquid.
 Apply it evenly to your face.
 Leave it on for around 15 minutes — until the paste dries.
 Wash with warm water.
 Use it twice a week to help with discolouration.

 Mix 1 teaspoon ground turmeric, 2 tablespoons olive oil and apply to the scalp.
 Leave on for 15–30 minutes prior to shampooing.

 Turmeric helps in diminishing skin break out with its antimicrobial agent and calming properties.
 It re-establishes the natural radiance and even skin tone.